open-ephys/next-gen-system/Specification.md

 # Open Instruments Specification

 This specification defines interfaces for instrumentation systems for neuroscience (and other fields) that makes full use of existing technologies and industry standards to deliver the highest possible performance levels and modular design.
-The system can be used as a platform for existing and future data sources, reducing development overhead, while providing increases in system performance performance and interoperability.
-This will also result in extendability to future interface technology generations without the need for device specific re-engineering.
+The system can be used as a platform for existing and future data sources, reducing development overhead, while providing increases in system performance and interoperability.
+The standard will also result in extendability to future interface technology generations without the need for device specific re-engineering.